angular/router/CONTRIBUTING.md

 # Contributing

-This doc explains how to build this module yourself
+This doc explains how to build the router module yourself

+## Releases

+Releases of this module live in the `dist` directory.
+Releases (tagged `vx.y.z`) of this module published on npm or will have up-to-date build artifacts checked in.

 ## Setup

 1. Install [NodeJS](http://nodejs.org/)
 2. Install [Gulp](http://gulpjs.com/) with `npm install -g gulp`
-3. Install [Bower](http://bower.io/) with `npm install -g bower`
-4. Clone and `cd` into this repo.
+3. Clone and `cd` into this repo.
-5. Install dependencies with `npm install` and `bower install`
+4. Install dependencies with `npm install` and `bower install`

 ## Running the Examples